 Position papers are a core component of any Model United Nations conference.
 Every delegation on each committee is required to submit a paper addressing the topic outlined in the background guide prior to the conference.
-Position papers must be submitted through the link below, no later than 48 hours before the conference.
-After being judged by conference staff and committee chairs, papers will be graded and returned to faculty advisors.
+Position papers must be submitted to your Committee Chair by 11:59 PM on Nov.
+1, 2020 via their email (found in the background guide for your committee).
 Awards will be distributed based on the quality of position papers submitted.

 STRUCTURE OF THE POSITION PAPER

 Position papers should be written in such a way that delegates are able to conduct research not only on their assigned country's position regarding the topic presented, but also the solutions the country would potentially offer.
 The position paper, therefore, should be structured as follows: